Soul Station

-Soul Station is an album by jazz saxophonist Hank Mobley that was released in 1960 by Blue Note Records.
-It is considered by many critics to be his finest album.
+Soul Station is an album by American jazz saxophonist Hank Mobley recorded on February 7, 1960, and released on Blue Note later that year.
+Mobley's quartet features rhythm section Wynton Kelly, Paul Chambers and Art Blakey.

+Background

+Recording

-Recorded at the Van Gelder Studio and rooted in the hard bop style, Mobley's quartet features Art Blakey (his past bandleader in the Jazz Messengers), and two bandmates from his time in the Miles Davis Quintet, Wynton Kelly and Paul Chambers.
+Recorded at the Van Gelder Studio and rooted in the hard bop style, Mobley's quartet features Art Blakey (his past bandleader in the Jazz Messengers), and Wynton Kelly and Paul Chambers, who Mobley would join in the Miles Davis Quintet by year's end.

+Composition

 The album's bookends are two standards, "Remember" by Irving Berlin and "If I Should Lose You" by Ralph Rainger and Leo Robin.
-Between these standards are four new Mobley compositions, featuring the bluesy title track and the uptempo "This I Dig of You."
+Between these standards are four new Mobley compositions, featuring the bluesy title track and the uptempo "This I Dig of You".